 Sunrise in Asia always seems brilliant to me.
-It’s made even more so when you view it in front of intricately carved temple towers silhouetted against the sky.
+It’s even more so when viewed in front of intricately carved temple towers silhouetted against the sky.

 Angkor is the capital of the ancient and great Khmer Empire.
 The most significant archaeological site in all of Asia, it’s in an area of hot, dense jungle in northwestern Cambodia.

 It was the ancient capital of Cambodia from A.D.
 802-1431 and the heart — both politically and religiously — of the Khmer Empire.
 That Empire reached from the South China Sea almost all the way to the Bay of Bengal in the West.

 Angkor – the word means “city” in Khmer – encompasses a series of sites including Angkor Wat (“the city which is a temple”), Angkor Thom (“great city”), Ta Prohm (“Ancestor of Brahma”), and other areas.

 Although many of its wooden buildings decayed long ago, Angkor’s massive stone temples and other ruins, about 70 in total, still survive.
 All told, the magnificence of Angkor stretches about 77 mi.² (200 km²) through the jungle.